docsforadobe/javascript-tools-guide/9 - Integrating XML into JavaScript/xml-object-reference.rst

 Appends a child element to this node, after any existing children.
-If the argument is not XML, creates a new XML element that contains the string as its text value, using the same element name as the last element currently contained in this object’s node.
+If the argument is not XML, creates a new XML element that contains the string as its text value, using the same element name as the last element currently contained in this object's node.
 Returns this XML object.
 attributes()
 xmlObj.attributes (name);